MatheusRabetti/matheusrabetti.github.io/_pages/about.md

 > "Generating numbers is easy, generating numbers you should trust is hard!"

-My background is statistics with lots of side studies on economics having started a master.
 Broadly-trained data scientist with 6 years of experience, accomplished Data Scientist in complex experimentation/causality, time series forecasting, and classification models.
+My background is statistics with lots of side studies on economics

 I have worked as a Research Assistant for a Brazilian National Research Institute, a Statistician at Labour Ministry, Product Analyst at the largest media company in Latin America (Globo), Marketing Scientist at Uber and currently working as Data Scientist at Glovo.
-My main area of interest are causal inference, econometrics and machine learning.
+My main areas of interest are causal inference, econometrics, and machine learning.

 Proven business impact in different areas, particularly Marketing and Experimentation in the last years.
 Skilled at optimal decision making, causal inference, machine learning, communication, business acumen, and problem-solving.
-I'm driven by curiosity, challenging problems, chewing technical and academic books and seeing a problem from multiple perspectives.
+I’m driven by curiosity, challenging problems, chewing technical and academic books and seeing a problem from multiple perspectives.

 Experience
 ============